 Find out how Dundee City Council is developing climate policies by prioritising residents most at risk of extreme weather events and fuel poverty.
-Prioritising those most at risk is one of 50 climate actions for councils, under Action 11.
+Prioritising those most at risk is Action 11 in the 50-point Climate Action Plan for Councils.

 Over 10,000 UK neighbourhoods are particularly vulnerable to the impacts of the climate crisis.
 Generally, people living in these areas are the least responsible for the crisis and are least equipped to respond.
 Some impacts of climate change are already locked in even if we take robust action on mitigation.